-- (5) Cumulative TSR for ALHC is calculated by dividing the sum of the cumulative amount of dividends for each of 2021 and 2022, assuming dividend reinvestment, and the difference between ALHC's share price at the end and the beginning of each such year by ALHC's share price at the beginning of each such year. - (6) Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
-The peer group used for this purpose is the following published industry index: NASDAQ Healthcare Index. - (7) The dollar amounts reported represent the amount of net income reflected in the Company's audited financial statements for the applicable year. - (8) Adjusted gross profit is defined as a non-GAAP financial measure that we define as loss from operations before depreciation and amortization, clinical equity-based compensation expense, and selling, general, and administrative expenses.
-Adjusted gross profit should not be considered in isolation of, or as an alternative to, measures prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
-There are a number of limitations related to the use of adjusted gross profit in lieu of loss from operations, which is the most directly comparable financial measure calculated in accordance with GAAP.
+- (5) Cumulative TSR for ALHC is calculated by dividing the sum of the cumulative amount of dividends for each of 2021, 2022 and 2023, assuming dividend reinvestment, and the difference between ALHC's share price at the end and the beginning of each such year by ALHC's share price at the beginning of each such year. - (6) Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
+The peer group used for this purpose is the following published industry index: NASDAQ Healthcare Index. - (7) The dollar amounts reported represent the amount of net income reflected in the Company's audited financial statements for the applicable year. - (8) Adjusted EBITDA is a non-GAAP financial measure that is presented as supplemental disclosure, that we define as net loss before interest expense, income taxes, depreciation and amortization expense, transaction-related expenses, acquisition expenses, certain litigation costs and settlements, gains or losses on ROU assets, equity-based compensation expense, and loss on extinguishment of debt.
+Adjusted EBITDA should not be considered in isolation of, or as an alternative to, measures prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
+There are a number of limitations related to the use of adjusted EBITDA in lieu of net loss, which is the most directly comparable financial measure calculated in accordance with GAAP.
 An explanation of our non-GAAP measures, how they are calculated and reconciliations to the most directly comparable GAAP financial measures can be found in the Appendix to this proxy statement.